NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/backend/README.md

+## I was responsible for writing and testing backend/server side code

 ## Steps to run backend/server code

 To run the backend code successfully, please make sure docker desktop link - https://www.docker.com/products/docker-desktop/ is avaiable in your computer